 Crepes are a type of very thin pancake.
-This recipe is a favourite family recipe that has been proven for many years without fail.
+This recipe is a favorite family recipe that has been proven for many years without fail.
 It’s super yummy.

-Our kids loved crepes so much that I had to set a limit on how often they were allowed to ask for it.
+Growing up our children loved crepes so much that I had to set a limit on how often they were allowed to ask for them.
 I knew the recipe by heart and could make them in my sleep – I think.
 Now that we are empty-nesters, I do not make crepes very often.

 My pancake pan is a very special one.
-It is stainless-steel, instead of teflon coated.
+It is stainless-steel, instead of Teflon coated.
 The bottom also is much thicker than most pans, resulting in even heat distribution.
 We have had this pancake pan for about 15 years with heavy use, still going strong.
 It is an AMC cookware pan, the Mercedes of cookware.
-We got our griddle on Ebay, and would always do it again.
-If your family is into pancakes and similar foods, this is the pan to go with.
-Here is one just like my Ebay Griddle (no, I am not the seller or anything, just sharing what pan I use).
+If your family is into pancakes and similar foods, a good pancake pan is a must.

 Crepe pancakes make a great breakfast, lunch, or dinner.
 Not too bad as a snack or dessert either.
 My recipe makes enough crepes for a meal for 4.
 The batter can also be stored covered in the fridge for a day, and no one will complain about having crepes two days in a row.
 Yummy!

 - 500 g flour (4 US cups) (I use organic unbleached all-purpose wheat)

 - 90 g (0.4 US cups) melted butter

 - 100 ml (0.42 US cups) boiled water